ScottLogic/blog/_posts/2024-06-20-investigating-code-quality-from-pr-data.md

 ### Pulling this together into a tool

 We provide our analyser with a GitHub or GitLab URL, and it then scrapes the PRs that have been raised within that repository.
-We then take the data and process it, to produce a range of different metrics, which are we have grouped into deterministic or AI.
-Our deterministic metrics use data such as the number of files changed, number of comments, requests for change, PR duration and PR contributors.
+We then take the data and process it, to produce a range of different metrics which we have grouped into deterministic or AI.
+Our deterministic metrics use data such as the number of files changed, number of comments, equests for change, PR duration, and PR contributors.
 The AI metrics use LLMs to analyse things like comment tone and subject, and detect disagreements within comment threads.

 These metrics are then saved to a Parquet file, which can be exported to a [ClickHouse](https://clickhouse.com/clickhouse) database and imported into [Apache Superset](https://superset.apache.org/) to create a dashboard which allows us to visualise and explore the data captured.

 ### Let's see this in action
-To demonstrate our tool, we have used it to analyse 1000 PRs the main repositories for a number of different programming languages, namely [Python](https://github.com/python/cpython), [Rust](https://github.com/rust-lang/rust), [JDK](https://github.com/openjdk/jdk), [NodeJS](https://github.com/nodejs/node) and [.NET](https://github.com/microsoft/dotnet).
+To demonstrate our tool, we have used it to analyse 1000 PRs from the main repositories for a number of different programming languages, namely [Python](https://github.com/python/cpython), [Rust](https://github.com/rust-lang/rust), [JDK](https://github.com/openjdk/jdk), [NodeJS](https://github.com/nodejs/node), and [.NET](https://github.com/microsoft/dotnet).
 We've then produced some charts displaying a range of the metrics we produce, with the aim of gaining an insight into the development of these languages.

 ![jpg]({{ site.github.url }}/alaws/assets/code-quality/code-quality-analysis-date-dotnet.jpg
  "Number of PRs opened per Month .NET")
  ![jpg]({{ site.github.url }}/alaws/assets/code-quality/code-quality-analysis-date-combined.jpg
  "Number of PRs opened per week")

 Firstly, a note on PR creation dates.
 Our tool gathers the 1000 most recent PRs from each repository.
 For CPython and Rust, these were all created between May and June 2024.
 In the case of NodeJS and Rust, the earliest PRs come from January and March 2024 respectively.
-In contrast, .NET, there are PRs from October 2014.
+In contrast, with .NET, there are PRs from October 2014.
 Remarkably, there were 257 PRs opened in the CPython in the week commencing 20th May 2024.

 ##### PR Duration and Review Time
 ![png]({{ site.github.url }}/alaws/assets/code-quality/code-quality-analysis-pr-duration.jpg